Corvette C7 Stingray

 See Pictures Below!

-Chevrolet released information on the new LT1 engine for the 2014 C7 Corvette Read More
+Chevrolet information on the new LT1 engine for the 2014 C7 Corvette Read More

-GM has assigned their special internal codes for the new Corvette and they are as follows.
+During development GM assigned their special internal codes for the new Corvette and they are as follows.

 - GMX721 = C7 Coupe